Food and Drink Producers in Norway: Sognefjord

 Explore the Nærøyfjord

 If you are interested in visiting the Sognefjord area, there are several eco-tourism destinations calling for you.
-A visit to Nærøyfjorden is highly recommended, and you can get a full fjord experience on our Sognefjord & Nærøyfjord in a nutshell tour.
+A visit to Nærøyfjorden is highly recommended, and you can get a full fjord experience on our Norway in a Nutshell® tour.

 Glacier hiking on Nigardsbreen

-If you want to get "up close and personal" with a glacier, we highly recommend checking out our Sognefjord in a nutshell & Glacier hiking trip.
+If you want to get "up close and personal" with a glacier, we highly recommend checking out our Glacier hike on the Nigardsbre Glacier.
 During the tour, you get to experience and explore the Nigardsbree, one of the finest glacier formations in Norway, as well as enjoying some spectacular views!

 Other tours and experiences in the Sognefjorden region